Next Start

 For those who don’t yet have a high school diploma or GED, some trade schools like UTI will offer GED assistance to help students get their GED so they can apply.

-What are the Advantages of a Trade School?
+What Are the Advantages of a Trade School?

 If you’re interested in a skilled trade, there are many advantages to choosing a trade school for post-secondary education.
 These include:

 Trade schools are good options both for people coming out of high school and for adults who want to learn a skilled trade for a more fulfilling career.
-Most trade schools will offer free in-person and virtual tours so you can see for yourself if the trade school environment is a fit.
+Most trade schools will offer free in-person and virtual tours so you can see for yourself if the training environment is a fit.

 For those who decide to take the college route, there are several different options: community colleges and private or public universities.